This glossary defines the terms and concepts found in Optimizely's Experimentation interface, articles, and Academy.

-|Query string||Sring of query parameters, separated with an ampersand.
-They look like this: ?item1=true&item2=false|
+Query string – String of query parameters, separated with an ampersand.
+For example,

-|Rail||Smaller column on the left or right side of a webpage that is not part of the "body content."
+- Rail – Smaller column on either side of a webpage that is not part of the "body content."

-|Regret minimization||A framework or strategy that seeks to minimize the number of times a new visitor is shown a sub-optimal experience with respect to the primary metric.
-In doing so, the framework minimizes the level of quantified “regret” observed after the experiment's conclusion and maximizes the payout.
+Regret minimization – A framework that minimizes the number of times a new visitor sees a sub-optimal experience with respect to the primary metric.
+In doing so, the framework minimizes the quantified regret observed after the experiment's conclusion and maximizes the payout.

 Regret minimization is the traditional approach to solving a multi-armed bandit problem.

 - Regular Expressions (or RegEx) – The syntax used to match text strings.
 Regular Expressions (or RegEx) is an Optimizely match type you can use for URL Targeting.

-|Results page||Section of the Optimizely interface where you can see the results of your experiments and campaigns and determine the winning variation.
-For more details, see this article about the Results page in Optimizely.|
+- Results page – Section of the Optimizely interface where you can see the results of your experiments and campaigns and determine the winning variation.
+See The Experiment Results page for more details.

 - Revenue per visitor (RPV) – The average dollar amount spent by each customer on a website or mobile app.
-RPV is a common metric for e-commerce sites.|

 - Search engine marketing (SEM) – Paid search campaigns.
 In SEM, companies pay search engines like Google to show their paid links when certain search conditions are met.

-- Search engine optimization (SEO)||Techniques performed to get a website or webpage to display higher in natural search results.
+- Search engine optimization (SEO) – Techniques to display a website or webpage higher in search results.
 Examples of SEO include incorporating keywords into content and making sure keywords appear high on the page.
-For information about A/B testing and SEO, check out this article.|
+See A/B testing and SEO for more information.

-|Secondary metrics||"Next-best" actions that you want visitors to take, after the event that's set as your primary metric.
-Secondary metrics typically occur "up the funnel" and are leading indicators of success.
+- Secondary metrics – Next best actions after the event that's set as your primary metric.
+Secondary metrics typically occur up the funnel and are leading indicators of success.
 In Optimizely, the metrics you have set in places 2 through 5 are your secondary metrics.

 - Segmentation or visitor segmentation – Analyzing a subset of traffic in an experiment's results to see if that subset's behavior differs from the average.
 On your Results page, you can segment results by audience or dimension, depending on your plan.

-|Session||A session is a period of activity for a user.
+- Session – A session is a period of activity for a user.
 An existing session ends, and a new session begins after 30 minutes of inactivity on the site.
-The maximum session length is 24 hours, when a new session automatically begins (even if the user was not inactive for 30 minutes).
+The maximum session length is 24 hours.
+A new session automatically begins after 24 hours (even if the user was not inactive for 30 minutes).
 Learn more about how Optimizely counts conversions.

 - Shopping cart abandonment – When a potential customer starts the check-out process for an online order but drops out of the process before completing a purchase.

-|Simple match||URL match type that will match a given URL, without considering https://, query parameters, and other common URL modifications.
+- Simple match – URL match type that matches a given URL, without considering https://, query parameters, and other common URL modifications.
 A simple match is an Optimizely match type you can use for URL Targeting.

-|Statistical significance||Statistical significance is a measure of how unusual your experiment results would be if there was actually no difference between your variation and baseline and the difference in lift was due to random chance alone.
+- Statistical significance – A measure of how unusual your experiment results would be if there was no difference between your variation and the baseline and the difference in lift was due to random chance alone.

-|Stats Engine||Optimizely's proprietary way of calculating experiment results that allows you to interpret results without waiting for a fixed test duration and reduces the chance of false positives.
+- Stats Engine – Optimizely's proprietary way of calculating experiment results that lets you interpret results without waiting for a fixed test duration and reduces the chance of false positives.

-|Substring match||URL match type that will match a string within a URL.
+- Substring match – URL match type that matches a string within a URL.
 For example, 'ample' is a substring match for 'example.com'.
 Substring match is an Optimizely match type you can use for URL Targeting.

-|Taguchi method||Reducing the number of variations in a multivariate test (MVT) so that not every single variation has to be tested.
-Taguchi method MVT results in displaying the "best predicted" variation, even if that variation was not actually tested.
+Taguchi method – A way to reduce the number of variations in a multivariate test (MVT) so that every variation does not have to be tested.
+Taguchi method MVT results in displaying the best predicted variation, even if that variation was not actually tested.

 Optimizely uses full factorial MVT instead of Taguchi method MVT.

-|Targeting||Determining whether visitors will be included in an experiment.
-In Optimizely, URL Targeting determines whether an experiment will run on a certain URL, and Audiences determine whether an experiment will run for visitors with certain characteristics.
+- Targeting – Determining whether visitors are included in an experiment.
+In Optimizely, URL Targeting determines whether an experiment runs on a certain URL, and Audiences determine whether an experiment runs for visitors with certain characteristics.

 Optimizely developed this framework, Stats Accelerator.

-|Unique visitors||Distinct individuals who visit a page during a given period, regardless of how often they visit.
-Unique visitors are distinct from visits, which are the number of times anyone has visited your site within a given period.
+- Unique visitors – Distinct individuals who visit a page during a given period, regardless of how often they visit.
+Unique visitors are distinct from visits, which is the number of times anyone visits your site within a given period.
 A unique visitor may have several visits.

-- URL (or web address) – Uniform Resource Locator.
-The web address of a website, as you would see it in your browser's address bar.
+- URL (or web address) – Uniform Resource Locator is the web address of a website, as you see it in your browser's address bar.

-|URL Targeting||Method of specifying the pages where your experiment or campaign will run.|
+- URL Targeting – Method to specify the pages where your experiment or campaign runs.

-|User flow||The path taken by a prototypical user on a website or mobile app to complete a task.
+- User flow – The path taken by a prototypical user on a website or mobile app to complete a task.

-|Value proposition or "value prop"||Essence of your product or service's value to visitors and customers.
+- Value proposition – The value of your product or service to visitors and customers.

-|Variation||Alternate experience that is tested against the original (or baseline) in an A/B test.
+- Variation – An alternate experience that is tested against the original (or baseline) in an A/B test.

-|Viewer||Optimizely collaborator or user role that can only view experiments and campaigns.
+- Viewer – Optimizely collaborator or user role that can only view experiments and campaigns.

-|Visitor||Individual person who goes to your website.
+- Visitor – Individual person who goes to your website.

-|Visits||The number of times anyone has gone to your website within a given period.
-A unique visitor may have several visits.|
+- Visits – The number of times anyone goes to your website within a given period.

-|Visual Editor||Section of the Optimizely Editor that allows you to edit your variations visually, using a WYSIWYG (or "what you see is what you get") editor.
-See this article for more information about the Visual Editor in Optimizely.|
+- Visual Editor – Section of the Optimizely Editor that lets you edit your variations visually, using a WYSIWYG (or what you see is what you get) editor.
+See Visual Editor in Optimizely Web Experimentation and Optimizely Performance Edge for more information about the Visual Editor.

 - Winner or winning variation – Best performing variation of a test based on the most important metrics.
-An experiment or campaign may have multiple winners if no single clear metric defines which variation will be implemented.
-Refer to Take action based on the results of an experiment for details about determining the winner or winning variation.|
+An experiment or campaign can have multiple winners if no single clear metric defines which variation will be implemented.
+See Take action based on the results of an experiment for more information.